-NCE in royal David's city

-Stood a lowly cattle shed,

-Where a mother laid her baby

-In a manger for his bed:

-Mary was that mother mild,

-Jesus Christ her little child.

-He came down to earth from heaven,

-Who is God and Lord of all,

-And his shelter was a stable,

-And his cradle was a stall;

-With the poor, and mean, and lowly,

-Lived on earth our Saviour holy.
+- Solo NCE in royal David's city, Stood a lowly cattle shed Where a Mother laid her baby In a manger for his bed; Mary was that Mother mild, Jesus Christ her little child. - Choir He came down to earth from heaven Who is God and Lord of all, And his shelter was a stable, And his cradle was a stall; With the poor and mean and lowly Lived on earth our Saviour holy.

+9 The congregation is invited to join in from verse 3.

 And through all his wondrous childhood

-He would honour and obey,

-Love, and watch the lowly maiden,
+He would honour and obey, Love and watch the lowly maiden

-In whose gentle arms he lay;

-Christian children all must be

-Mild, obedient, good as he.
+In whose gentle arms he lay; Christian children all must be Mild, obedient, good as he.

-For he is our childhood's pattern,
+For he is our childhood's pattern:

-Day by day like us he grew,

-He was little, weak, and helpless,
+Day by day like us he grew; He was little, weak and helpless,

-Tears and smiles like us he knew;

-And he feeleth for our sadness,

-And he shareth in our gladness.
+Tears and smiles like us he knew; And he feeleth for our sadness, And he shareth in our gladness.

-A11 And our eyes at last shall see him, Through his own redeeming love,
+And our eyes at last shall see him

+Through his own redeeming love,

-For that child so dear and gentle
+For that Child, so dear and gentle,

-Is our Lord in heaven above;

-And he leads his children on

-To the place where he is gone.
+Is our Lord in heaven above; And he leads his children on To the place where he is gone.

-All Not in that poor lowly stable,

-With the oxen standing by,
+Not in that poor, lowly stable With the oxen standing by

-We shall see him; but in heaven,
+We shall see him, but in heaven,

-Set at God's right hand on high;

-When like stars his children crowned

-All in white shall wait around.
+Set at God's right hand on high, When, like stars, his children, crowned, All in white shall wait around.

-Words, C. F. ALEXAND

-Melody, H. J. GAUNTLE

-Words, C. F. ALEXANDER Melody, H. J. GAUNTLETT Harmonised, H. J. GAUNTLETT and A. H. MANN Descant, S. J. CLEOBURY Encore Publications
+Words, CECIL FRANCES ALEXANDER Melody, HENRY JOHN GAUNTLETT harmonised, HENRY JOHN GAUNTLETT and ARTHUR HENRY MANN Descant, DAVID WILLCOCKS Oxford University Press